 The problem lies with MAPI support, or rather a lack of it.
 MAPI is a protocol that basically allows programs to interact with email programs, so clicking an option to send a file as an attachment in Word magically opens your email program, creates a new message and attaches the file to it.

-Affixa basically solves the problem by adding Simple MAPI support for a range of webmail services: Yahoo! and Gmail for personal users, Google Apps, Zimbra, Office 365, and Outlook Web App for enterprise systems, effectively integrating them into your desktop.
+Affixa basically solves the problem by adding Simple MAPI support for a range of webmail services: Gmail for personal users, Google Apps, Zimbra, Office 365, and Outlook Web App for enterprise systems, effectively integrating them into your desktop.

 That’s not all Affixa does: it handles mailto links, includes an attachment basket to simply the process of sending multiple files in a single email and comes with a basic drop service that allows you to temporarily store up to 100MB of files online for a month, letting you get around any attachment limits set by your provider.